 Take the discussion further

 The site also includes links to news articles that we think could help generate discussion about how the frames in the book support critical thinking around current issues.
-The "Further Resources" section lists other material that we think people interested in democracy might find useful.
+The "Further Resources" section provides extra material that we think people interested in democracy might find useful.

 Now is an important time for people